Generic Name: methenamine (meh THEH na meen)

 Brand Name: Hiprex

-Methenamine is usually given after other medicines have been tried without success.
+Hiprex is usually given after other antibiotics have been given to treat the initial infection.

-You should not use methenamine if you have kidney disease, severe liver disease, if you also take a sulfa drug, or if you are dehydrated.
+You should not use Hiprex if you have kidney disease, severe liver disease, if you also take a sulfa drug, or if you are dehydrated.

-You should not use methenamine if you are allergic to it, or if you have:
+You should not use Hiprex if you are allergic to it, or if you have:

 severe liver disease;

-if you also take a sulfa drug (Azulfidine, Bactrim, Septra, SMZ-TMP, Sulfazine, and others); or
+if you also take a sulfa drug; or

 if you are dehydrated.

-FDA pregnancy category C. It is not known whether methenamine will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+Hiprex may harm an unborn baby when taken during early pregnancy.
+It is not known whether Hiprex will harm an unborn baby when taken during the last 3 months of pregnancy.
+Tell your doctor if you are pregnant or plan to become pregnant.

-Taking more of this medicine than prescribed will not make it more effective.
-Taking too much methenamine may cause unwanted side effects, such as bladder irritation, pain, increased urination, and blood in the urine.
+Taking more Hiprex than prescribed will not make it more effective, and may cause unwanted side effects (such as bladder irritation, pain, increased urination, and blood in the urine).

-Drink plenty of liquids while you are taking methenamine.
-Your doctor may recommend drinking certain types of liquid (such as cranberry juice) or taking other medicines to make your urine more acidic.
+Drink plenty of liquids while you are taking Hiprex.
+To make your urine more acidic, your doctor may recommend you drink certain types of liquid (such as cranberry juice) or taking other medicines.
 Your doctor may also recommend increasing protein in your diet, but avoiding milk or other dairy products.
 Follow your doctor's instructions very closely.